aridjayarecipes/cutesrecipes.web.app/content/post/2612-recipe-of-perfect-crunchy-italian-chicken-with-spiced-potatoes-and-amp-lemony-broccoli.md

 - " Oil"
 - " Salt  pepper"
 recipeinstructions:
 - "Prep- Adjust oven rack to top middle position, pre heat to 425 degrees.
 Dice potatoes into 1 inch pieces.
 Cut broccoli into bite size pieces.
-Zest & quarter lemon."
+Zest &amp; quarter lemon."
 - "Chicken Seasoning- In medium bowl combine 1 cup Panko, 1 cup Italian cheese, 2 tbsp olive oil, salt, and pepper (set aside)"
 - "Potatoes-  Coat baking pan with olive oil.
 Toss potatoes on pan and season with Lipton onion soup mix (toss well) Roast for 20-25 minutes."
 - "Chicken- Rinse chicken under cool water and pat dry with paper towels.
 Season chicken all over with salt and pepper.
 Lightly coat baking pan with olive oil and place chicken on pan.
 Evenly spread sour cream over top of chicken.
 Mound chicken seasoning mixture on top, press firmly to adhere (no need to coat the underside).
 Toss in oven with broccoli with after potatoes have been in for 10 minutes.
 (Roast 15 minutes)"